 Visitors are welcome to the Restoration Center but should keep in mind that it is a working hanger.
 Guests can walk around the aircraft and talk to the volunteers but should take care to keep safety in mind and children should be closely monitored.

-The Restoration Center & Reserve Collection is open 9:00 AM - 4:00 PM on the following days:
+The Restoration Center & Reserve Collection is open 9:00 AM - 4:00 PM Wednesday - Sunday:

 • Children (4 and under) FREE